rdproject19/Client/README.md

-Created the new branch, because I cannot push to master.
+Created new branch, because I cannot push to master.